-For friends and relatives of people experiencing the inability to have a child, exhibiting infertility etiquette is important
+For those experiencing the inability to have a child, exhibiting infertility etiquette is important

 More than seven million women of childbearing age in the United States experience infertility according to Resolve, the National Infertility Association.
 This statistic translates to 1 in 8 couples experiencing infertility.
 Undoubtedly, this means you or someone you know has been affected by infertility.
 Even though it may impact a huge number of Americans, as a whole we are uninformed about how to best provide emotional support for our loved ones during this painful time.
 That’s why learning some infertility etiquette is so important.